TITHI-KHAN/Naive-Bayes-for-Text-Classification/README.md

 # Naïve Bayes for Text Classification

-# Introduction no Naïve Bayes
+# Introduction to Naïve Bayes

 ❑ Naive Bayes is a classification algorithm based on Bayes' theorem.